stem-bud/lat/README.md

 ## rules:

-any piece can move in any of the four cardinal directions however far you wish provided its path is not blocked
+any piece can move in any of the four cardinal directions however far you wish provided its path is not blocked.

 white starts first.